MICLab-Unicamp/medseg/README.md

 # Modified EfficientDet Segmentation (MEDSeg)
-Official repository for reproducing lung, COVID-19 and airway automated segmentation using our MEDSeg model.
+Official repository for reproducing lung, COVID-19, airway and pulmonary artery automated segmentation using our MEDSeg model.

 The publication original publication for this method, **Multitasking segmentation of lung and COVID-19 findings in CT scans using modified EfficientDet, UNet and MobileNetV3 models**, has been published at the 17th International Symposium on Medical Information Processing and Analysis (SIPAIM 2021), and won the "SIPAIM Society Award". http://dx.doi.org/10.1117/12.2606118